JiscRDSS/Canonical-data-model/properties/Agent/Person/Person affiliation.md

-##Agent affiliation
+##Person affiliation

 ###Description
-Group, department, faculty or organisation to which the Agent is attached.
+Group, department, faculty or organisation to which the person is attached.
 ###Derivation
 CRIS (Pure)
 ###Obligation